SNAP Benefits in Rhode Island: How to Apply and Qualify

 In-Person Application

-If you prefer a paper application, you can download one from the DHS website or request one be mailed to you.
-Complete the form and mail it to your local DHS office for processing.
+If you prefer a paper form, you can apply by mail.
+Download the application from the DHS website or request one be mailed to your home.

 How to Contact EBT Customer Service in Rhode Island